derSoerrn95/alex/contents/user-manual/symbol-modeling/element-picker.md

 [cors-everywhere]: https://addons.mozilla.org/de/firefox/addon/cors-everywhere/

-## Selecting Elements in the Browser
+## Selecting elements in the web browser

 If you encounter issues with the element picker, you can also use your favourite web browser to get the selectors of elements.
 Here, the usage of **Chrome** for this is demonstrated, but the procedure can be transferred to other web browsers as well.